-The School of Music is fully committed to the goals for diversity as outlined in the University of South Carolina's Strategic Priority No. 4: Build Inclusive And Inspiring Communities from Focus Carolina 2023: Excellence Rising
+The School of Music is fully committed to the goals for diversity as outlined in the University of South Carolina's Strategic Priority No. 4: Increase Diversity from For South Carolina: A Path to Excellence.

 For achieving its goals, the School of Music has adopted guidelines borrowed from The Chronicle of Higher Education.